RazvanAnisia/project-blog-posts/README.md

 # Blog App

 A MERN application for adding blog posts.
-Was built while I was playing aroun with Express and Node.js.
+Was built while I was playing around with Express and MongoDB.
 It's missing authentication, and authorization.
-Plans are to use JWT for this.
+Plans are to use JWT for this sometime in the future.

 ## Tech Stack
 * Uses Mongodb as a NoSQL database